 On November 13, 2014, the CHRC hosted a day-long educational program to provide Loyola students and the community an opportunity to learn more about this critical children’s rights issue.
 Who are children and families leaving their homes?
 What are their experiences migrating alone through unfriendly territory and systems?
 What is happening to children once they arrive in the United States, and what happens to the children who are sent back?
 What is being done to respond to this humanitarian crisis?

-Dane Placko from Fox 32 News interviewed CHRC Director Katherine Kaufka Walts about this issue.
-Click here to watch the interview.
-Also see this article on the issue, which quotes Katherine Kaufka Walts.
+Dane Placko from Fox 32 News interviewed CHRC Director Katherine Kaufka Walts about this issue, read the article here.

 Advancing Healthy Homes & Healthy Communities Summit